Icinga/icinga2/doc/99-selinux.md

     # cd icinga2/tools/selinux/
     # ./icinga.sh

+Some changes to the systemd scripts are also required to handle file contexts correctly.
+This is at the moment only included in the feature branch, so it has to be copied manually.

+    # cp ../../etc/initsystem/{prepare-dirs,safe-reload} /usr/lib/icinga2/

 After that restart Icinga 2 and verify it running in its own domain `icinga2_t`.

     # systemctl restart icinga2.service